Decommunized: Ukrainian Soviet mosaics: a new look at Ukraine's Soviet heritage. Book launch and talk. 23 November 2017, 1pm

 Registration for this event is not opened till further notice.

 The event will be in English.

-Ukraine’s Revolution of Dignity, the subsequent annexation of Crimea and the war in the east of the country, have engendered an intense debate about whether the country’s public spaces should be purged of all remnants of Soviet monumental propaganda.
+The annexation of Crimea and the war in the east of Ukraine have engendered an intense debate about whether the country’s public spaces should be purged of all remnants of Soviet monumental propaganda.
 In 2015 the Ukrainian parliament passed legislation banning these monuments as symbols of the obsolete Soviet regime.
 From an original population of 5500 in 1991, today not a single Lenin statue remains standing in Ukraine.
 The government-supported policies of “decommunization” have come under criticism from historians and cultural activists for failing to protect Ukraine’s cultural heritage, who argued for an approached informed by considerations of conservation.
 Though the content of Soviet art was meticulously controlled by state propaganda, Ukrainian artists managed to develop a visual language that transcends the Socialist Realist canon.
 Today these works serve as historical testimony, and show a new important page in the 20th-century art history.
 The event will analyse Ukraine’s parting with the Soviet aesthetics and symbols from the point of view of cultural history.

 Dana Pavlychko is the Director of Kyiv-based Osnovy Publishing (http://osnovypublishing.com/eng/).
 Osnovy has been Ukraine’s most important academic publishing house since 1992.
 Today Osnovy’s catalogue contains over three hundred titles.
 The publishing house is actively developing a new direction – books with unique content and design, conceived and created by Ukrainian authors, designers and illustrators.
 One of the first projects was an English language guide Awesome Ukraine featuring interesting facts about Ukraine, equally fun for foreign visitors and Ukrainians themselves.